pculllback/atml3-docs/source/includes/_containers.md

   [wort,pronoun=demonstrative,case=Dat,prep=mit]
     - renders "mit diesem"

-  [wort,pronoun=ihrsein,case=Dat,prep=mit,reference=subject]
-    - renders "mit seinem" or "mit ihrem", depending on the gender of the container "subject"
 ```

 A phrase container renders the vocabulary of a property.
 The property can itself contain containers.
 The vocabulary is rendered with grammatic properties.